What is Hepatitis B and C?

 Although based in Florida, the Ortiz Law Firm represents claimants across the United States.

-If you’d like to speak to one of our Pensacola Long-Term Disability Insurance Attorneys about your Hepatitis B and C and how it may be impacting your ability to work, contact us at (850) 308-7833 to schedule a consultation.
+If your LTD claim has been wrongfully denied or terminated and you’d like to speak to one of our Pensacola Long-Term Disability Insurance Attorneys about your Hepatitis B and C and how it may be impacting your ability to work, contact us at (850) 308-7833 to schedule a consultation.
 We can help you evaluate your claim to determine if you will be able to access Long-Term Disability Benefits and how to move forward with the process.